Before we begin, here is some general terminology that is important for understanding this article.

 There are two types of accounts.
 Carrier managed and customer managed.

 Carrier managed accounts are managed by carriers.
-These types of accounts are used by carriers themselves, or by the carrier's individual customers.
+These types of accounts can be used by carriers themselves, or by the carrier's individual customers.
 Carrier managed accounts do not allow customer access.
 The Account SID and Auth token, which are required to access the Twilio REST API, are accessible by the carrier only and are displayed on the Account's page.

 Customer managed accounts are managed by carrier customers directly.
 These types of accounts can be created via the dashboard by specifying an account owner when creating the account.
 After providing the account owner's name and email address, the owner will be invited to the dashboard and can manage their account by themselves.
 The customer will have access to their Account SID and Auth Token and this info will no longer be displayed on the Account's page.
-The carrier can disable and enable individual customer accounts from the Dashboard.
+The carrier can still disable and enable individual customer accounts from the Dashboard.

 To create an account via the Dashboard: